zpz/zpz.github.io/_posts/2021-05-08-python-docker-stack-3.md

 The `data/` and `log/` are maps of corresponding directories in `~/work/` on the host machine.
 In addition, they are represented in the container by environment variables `DATADIR` and `LOGDIR`, respectively.
 The project code can use these variables as it wishes.

-A clear contrast between the prod and dev containers is that the former does not have access to "live" code.
+A clear contrast between the dev and prod containers is that the latter does not have access to "live" code in `src/`.
 Instead, it has the project package (`example` here) installed and ready for use just like any third-party library.

 ## How does this design facilitate team work

 Notice that I typed `run-docker zppz/docker-project-template-py` without specifying the version of the image.
 Inside `run-docker`, it detects whether the image version is specified.
-If not, it will find the latest version by commands in the image `tiny`.
+If not, it will find the latest version by commands provided by the image `tiny`.

 Imagine multiple developers are working on this repo.
 When Mary begins a new day and decides to test some new code, she types